 “How can you live without cheese, eggs, and meat”.
-I hear this so much from the people I meet.
+I hear this so much from the people.
 Or, “all you eat are salads, right”.
 My favorite one is “how do you get your protein?”.

 There are so many delicious options for you to eat on a vegan diet.
 I’ve compiled an entire grocery list + baking substitutions of what to buy at the grocery store.
-Just click the image below!
+Sign up below!

-One of the most beautiful things about being vegan is that you can make many of your favorite meals right at home vs just eating highly processed food.
+One of the most beautiful things about being vegan is that you can make many of your favorite meals right at home with wholesome ingredients.
 Also, it is full of fiber and protein.
-Vegan meals mainly consist of the following:
+Whole food meals mainly consist of the following: